Resources

 • Mental Health America (formerly known as the National Mental Health Association) is the country’s leading nonprofit dedicated to helping ALL people live mentally healthier lives.

-• Suicide.org is much more than a non-profit organization, it is a passion.
+• Suicide.org is much more than a not-for-profit organization, it is a passion.
 And it is a commitment.
 A commitment to help as many suicidal people as possible.
 A commitment to help as many suicide survivors as possible.
 And a commitment to educate the public about suicide.

-• SAVE was one of the nation's first organizations dedicated to the prevention of suicide and was a co-founding member of the National Council for Suicide Prevention.
+• SAVE is a national organization dedicated to the prevention of suicide and helped to found the National Council for Suicide Prevention.